 Recently there have been proposals to introduce bumblebees into Australia to pollinate crops in glasshouses.
 Now, though I dearly love bumblebees, I do think that this might not be a very good idea.
 No matter what security measures are taken, mated queens WILL escape eventually and that will probably lead to their establishment in the wild.
 And yet another non-native invasion of a country that has suffered more than most from such things.
 This invasion may or may not be benign, but isn't it better to err on the side of caution?

 Apparently there are already colonies of Bombus terrestris on Tasmania, so I suppose it is now only a matter of time before they reach the mainland.

-Pink38 is the name of the bumblebee pictured on the right.
+Pink38 is the name of the bumblebee pictured above.
 I caught and marked her just after 10 o'clock on the morning of 4th August 1995 while she was foraging on Cirsium arvense (thistle).
 I saw her another 10 times over the next few days, always on the same clump of thistles, or on a nearby clump of Centaurea nigra (knapweed).

 Pink38 wasn't special in any way.
 I marked, measured tongue length, head length and width of 232 bumblebees between the 2nd and 6th of August 1995, and saw 58.6% again at least once.

 A week or two later, after I'd finished all the work for my BSc Hons thesis, I went out with my camera to find the lane still full of bumblebees with numbers on their backs.
 Pink38 was just outside the door as usual, on her clump of thistles, so I took her photograph.